SUKOHI/CsvValidator/README.md

 # Basic usage

 You can use a rule called `Csv` as usual validation.
-And all of the validation rules of Laravel is available for `$csv_rules` as follows.
+And all the validation rules of Laravel is available for `$csv_rules` as follows.

     <?php